ewiq/neetlet/ABOUT.md

-# neetlet
+# leatly

 ## Description

-neetlet comes to rescue humanity from doomscrolling.
+leatly comes to rescue humanity from doomscrolling.

-- neatlet
-- leaklet
-- neetlet
-- neequo
-- neaquo
-- sneaklet
-- onalme
-- leatly

 Create, customize and share your own feed and freely choose what content you want to be exposted to.
 Fast and lightweight.
 No login needed and all data is stored on your side.
 No ai.
 You get a social media-like feed, but without the addictive, time-robbing and brain-sucking algorithms.
 Let's free the internet with Personal Media

 ## Tech Stack

-- **Framework:** SveltnmKit - Svelte 5
+- **Framework:** SvelteKit - Svelte 5
 - **Deployment:** Cloudflare Workers
 - **Styling:** Tailwind CSS
 - **Database:** IDB, and minimal Cloudflare D1 with Drizzle ORM,